chloealbright/DevHiveMind/Architecture/Back pressure.md

+Back pressure is a concept typically associated with asynchronous programming and reactive systems, where it's used to handle situations where a downstream component can't keep up with the rate of data being produced by an upstream component.
+In synchronous code, back pressure doesn't apply in the same way because the execution is typically blocking, meaning the producer will wait for the consumer to process the data.

+So, the statement is not entirely accurate.
+Back pressure is more relevant in asynchronous code.

 Back pressure is a crucial concept in the context of event-driven architecture and reactive programming, especially when dealing with asynchronous systems and data streams.
 Let's break down the concept in both contexts:

 ### Event-Driven Architecture: